centerforaisafety/cluster-docs-old/_posts/2023-05-03-cais-cluster-documentation.md

 #SBATCH --mail-type=ALL
 ```

 Feel free to replace `{email}` with one of your choice and `{slack-member-id}` with your personal one for the CAIS Compute Cluster workspace ([how to find your member id](https://www.workast.com/help/article/how-to-find-a-slack-user-id/)).
-If you would only like to use slack or email for notifications and not the other, you can do this by only including that service in your sbatch.
+If you would only like to use Slack or email for notifications and not the other, you can do this by only including that service in your sbatch.

 Example: